M-Murdock/CS239_Final/README.md

 The function will return the path as a dictionary of states and actions.
 The keys are the agent's state and the values are the actions to be taken from each state.
 For example:

 ```
-{(1.2, 15.6): 'SOUTH', (1.2, 15.75): 'SOUTH', ...}
+{'NORTH,(1.2, 15.6)': 'SOUTH', 'SOUTH,(1.2, 15.75)': 'SOUTH', ...}
 ```

 If no valid path exists, `get_path` will return `None`

-In addition to the xy coordinates, the state also indicates whether the agent is carrying a basket or cart.
+In addition to the xy coordinates, the state also indicates the agent's direction (NSEW) and whether the agent is carrying a basket or cart.
 By default, the agent is carrying neither.
 Indicate the presence of a basket or cart by passing either of the following arguments:

 ```
 path = planner.get_path(game_state, (goal_x, goal_y), has_basket=True)